 Nursery business will be established to grow seedlings for planting on farm and community land.
 Soil erosion and infertility will be reversed.

 New fruit and timber trees will reduce pressure on forests and improve food security.
-A grass roots economy with alternative income streams will emerge, reducing poverty related pressure on forest.
+A grassroots economy with alternative income streams will emerge, reducing poverty-related pressure on the forest.